2020–21 Tampa Bay Lightning season: January

-The Lightning also announced that it had placed Andreas Borgman, Christopher Gibson, Tyler Johnson, Luke Schenn, Gemel Smith and Ben Thomas.
-If the players clear waivers they are likely destined for the team's taxi squad.
-The taxi squad was created for the coming season in respose to the COVID-19 pandemic.
+The Lightning also announced that it had placed Andreas Borgman, Christopher Gibson, Tyler Johnson, Luke Schenn, Gemel Smith and Ben Thomas on waivers.
+If the players cleared waivers, they were to likely be destined for the team's taxi squad, which roster group the NHL created for teams' predicted roster challenges during the season due to the ongoing COVID-19 pandemic.

-The following day all the players that were placed on waivers pervious day had cleared without being claimed by another team.
+The following day, all the players that were placed on waivers the previous day had cleared without being claimed by another team.
 Those not destined for Syracuse were set to be assigned to the taxi squad on opening night the following day.

 Latter that day the Lightning also announced that it had signed forward Boo Nieves to a one-year contract after joining the team on a PTO contract for training camp.
-Nieves had previously played in the New York Rangers system for the past 4-seasons.
-It remains to be seen if the team will use Nieves on its taxi squad or if he will be assigned to Syracuse at a later date.
+Nieves had previously played in the New York Rangers system for the past four seasons.

-With the completion of these moves the team set up its opening night roster.
-The forward group consists of Anthony Cirelli, Blake Coleman, Barclay Goodrow, Yanni Gourde, Mathieu Joseph, Alex Killorn, Patrick Maroon, Ondrej Palat, Brayden Point, Steven Stamkos, Mitchell Stephens and Alexander Volkov.
-The defensemen group consists of Erik Cernak, Cal Foote, Victor Hedman, Ryan McDonagh, Jan Rutta and Mikhail Sergachev.
-Andrei Vasilevskiy and Curtis McElhinney round out the roster in net.
+After completing these moves, the team set-up its opening night roster: forwards Anthony Cirelli, Blake Coleman, Barclay Goodrow, Yanni Gourde, Mathieu Joseph, Alex Killorn, Patrick Maroon, Ondrej Palat, Brayden Point, Steven Stamkos, Mitchell Stephens and Alexander Volkov; defensemen Erik Cernak, Cal Foote, Victor Hedman, Ryan McDonagh, Jan Rutta and Mikhail Sergachev; and goaltenders Andrei Vasilevskiy and Curtis McElhinney.

-The taxi squad roster consists of Tyler Johnson (C), Gemel Smith (C), Luke Schenn (RD), Andreas Borgman (LD), Ben Thomas (RD) and Christopher Gibson (G).
-Lightning General Manager Julien BriseBois stated that Johnson would be added to the active roster after the first game due to cap reasons.
-It remains to be seen what the team will do with Boo Nieves.
-Due to the timing of the signing Nieves is unable to be assigned to taxi squad until after the first game.
+The taxi squad roster consisted of Tyler Johnson (C), Gemel Smith (C), Luke Schenn (RD), Andreas Borgman (LD), Ben Thomas (RD) and Christopher Gibson (G).
+Lightning general manager Julien BriseBois stated that Johnson would be added to the active roster after the first game due to cap reasons.
+Due to the timing of his signing, Boo Nieves was unable to be assigned to the taxi squad until after the first game.